 From the Fountains of Bellagio to the majestic Dubai Fountain; from the Olympic games in Salt Lake City to those in Sochi, Russia; from public parks in New York to board walks in Melbourne: My quest at WET is to connect people with the very joys of life, with the magic of water, and to connect each of us with our own inner joy at the wonders of the world.

-With the Covid crisis, what better way for connection than to provide each of us with our own face shield from this danger.
-Our protective face covering is water-clear and allows each of us to see and rejoice in other’s smiles, their winks—and their simple presence.
+With the Covid crisis, what better way for connection than to provide each of us with our own shield from this danger.
+Our protective face coverings are water-clear and allow each of us to see and rejoice in other’s smiles, their winks—and their simple presence.

-We have brought the same passion, the same science, and the same technologies we used to create our fountain wonders to creating the WETShield.
-We created it first for the world’s front line workers.
-Now, we bring it to you, for you to enjoy in making your life not only safe, but also fun, festive, and fashionable.
+We have brought the same passion, the same science, and the same technologies we used to create our fountain wonders to creating the WETClear and WETShield.
+We created them first for the world’s front line workers.
+Now, we bring them to you, for you to enjoy in making your life not only safe, but also fun, festive, and fashionable.

 WET, co-founded by Mark Fuller in 1983, is the world leader in water entertainment design and technology.

 Writing for the New Yorker, John Seabrook described Mark Fuller as “the closest thing the world has to a fountain genius.”
 Mark’s WET team, he now insists, exceeds him in mastering the magic of water as the world’s most beloved element.